GedeonTS/E-store/README.md

 # E-Store

-This project is an online store, where the user is able to navigate, choose article with specific properties such color and size, and finaly add to their bag.
+This project is an online store, where the user is able to navigate, choose article with specific properties such color and size, and finally add to their bag.
 ### Built With

 - Javascript